Wong Sau Ying: Legacy

-Worried by the possibility of another bombing, the British colonial authorities moved to pre-empt any possible attack by carrying out a mass arrest and deportation of Malayan anarchists, including Yong's husband Leung.
+Worried by the possibility of another bombing, the British colonial authorities moved to pre-empt any possible attack by carrying out a mass arrest and deportation of Malayan anarchists, including Wong's husband Leung.
 British authorities deported several Chinese anarchists from Malaya and brought the Malayan anarchist movement under closer surveillance, further investigating the Anarchist Federation in Malaya and the anarchist periodical Yik Khuan Poh.
 The British authorities even went as far as to ban the Kuomintang, following the rise to power of the Chinese anarchist Wang Jingwei.
 The Malayan anarchist movement was never able to recover from the political repression that followed the bombing.

 Wong's bob cut, which was a new favourite haircut for Asian women, also caused a moral panic in the press over modern women's fashion choices and the possible links they might have to anarchism.
 British police officers, believing that "bobbed-hair women" presented a danger to polite society, began to track their movements in Malaya.
 One Chinese woman, Leeong Soo, was followed by police and her activities reported in the press, under suspicion that she was connected with Wong.
 British and French authorities came to believe that Wong had been part of a global anarchist conspiracy, aiming to attack their colonial administrations.
 French police discovered Wong's photograph in the possession of some exiled Vietnamese anarchists in Canton.